- Home

 - After treatment

-Here are possible answers to some questions that you children may ask you after your treatment is over.
+Here are some answers to questions your children might ask after your cancer treatment ends.

 A: “The treatment is over and we all hope that will be the end of it.
 We hope that the cancer won’t come back, but the doctors will keep a careful eye on the cancer with check-ups every now and then.
 If the cancer does come back, I will have some more treatment, which we hope would make it go away again.
 We’ll let you know if that happens.”